paulhay88/Hardware7.23/README.md

 After which you can use the AD commands

-To view all computers on a network you can use Get-ADComputer -Filter 'ObjectClass -eq "Computer"' | Select -Expand DNSHostName The pipe filters the infomation incase there are a lot of computers on a network, in this case I only had one so I filtered it by the hostName
+To view all computers on a network you can use Get-ADComputer -Filter 'ObjectClass -eq "Computer"'